-Starting at 10am and running through to 4pm, we look at aperture, shutter speed, ISO, exposure compensation, white balance and more during an illustrated morning session, then head outside in the afternoon for practical photography to try out everything we discussed in the morning, and everyone will benefit from some one-to-one time.
+Starting at 10am and running through to 4pm, we look at aperture, shutter speed, ISO, exposure compensation, white balance, focal length, and more during an illustrated morning session, then head outside in the afternoon for practical photography to try out everything we discussed in the morning, and everyone will benefit from some one-to-one time.

-With a maximum of 10 participants, and great value at just £60 per person, this is the best workshop you can attend in Essex to learn how to take control of your camera.
+With a maximum of 10 participants, and great value at just £60 per person (RHS workshops £66 for RHS members, £79 for non-members), this is the best workshop you can attend in Essex to learn how to take control of your camera.

 Upcoming dates are shown below, click the links for full details of the day and how to book.

-I also offer private tuition, so that you can receive my undivided attention all year round, more details of this service are here.
+I also offer private photography tuition, so that you can receive my undivided attention all year round.

-Hanningfield - Monday 24th April 2017 (Click for details) - FULLY BOOKED
+Hanningfield - Saturday 27th June 2020 (Click for details) - Cancelled

-To book onto these workshops, please ring the relevant Visitor Centres at:
+To book onto these workshops, please ring the relevant venues at:

 The fundamentals of photography, getting the correct exposure (brightness of image), how changing aperture, shutter speed and ISO will affect your photos, the exposure modes (P, Av, Tv and M, or P, A, S and M), what they do and when and how to use them, exposure compensation, white balance, focal length (zooming), the Histogram.